 Can You Find Out What Type of Twins You’re Carrying?

-You discover the type of twins you’re carrying early in the first trimester.
+You usually discover the type of twins you’re carrying early in the first trimester.
 When you have your first ultrasound scan, the sonographer should be able to see if your babies share the same placenta or not.
-This way, he’ll be able to determine whether they are identical or not.
+As most identical twins share a placenta, seeing two placentas mean you’re likely caring fraternal twins!

 - You will undergo more tests: Because some of the risks associated with normal pregnancies are amplified with twin pregnancies, you will likely undergo more tests than usual, so that your health and that of your babies can be monitored properly.